The Mining Industry’s Production Crisis

 - Insufficient Planning Detail

 Scheduling inefficiencies arise when the workforce management system does not account for proficiency levels at the right time.
-A proficiency-based workforce system ensures that employees are scheduled based on validated competencies, reducing inefficiencies and increasing mining production.
+A proficiency-based workforce system ensures that employees are scheduled based on validated competencies, reducing inefficiencies and downtime and increasing mining production.

 Proficiency Over Competency: Building a Workforce That Delivers

+A workforce management system focused on proficiency is necessary to ensure that employees not only meet basic competency requirements but also achieve operational excellence.
+This system should be seamlessly integrated with mine planning, HR recruitment, onboarding, and continuous development programs.
 Incomplete teams and unverified skill sets account for up to 20% of lost productivity.
 Instead of simply filling roles, companies must ensure that their workforce has both the required skills and real-world proficiency to execute tasks effectively.
 Workforce gaps often stem from inadequate visibility into skill levels, leading to teams that lack the required expertise for optimal performance, ultimately reducing mining production potential.

 Problem |